nathanieltagg/fieldlines/README.md

 Field Line Applet
 ====================

-Applet by Nathaniel Tagg, Physics Department, Otterbein University
+Applet by Nathaniel Tagg (https://nathanieltagg.github.io)

 This is a small web page that creates maps of electric field lines using Javascript in HTML5, intended for educational use.